 Three large maple trees emerge from a large, 9-meter diameter planter which now gives the square a new identity.
 On the backside of the Hall, along Naphtastrasse, the large blind wall is lined with climbing plants, entangled into a rebar mesh and growing from six corten steel troughs.
 The decaying texture of the steel is in harmony with the temporary character of the Maag Halls and evocative of industrial and construction sites.
 The changing colors of the chosen vegetation correspond with the heterogeneous character of the surrounding office buildings, and in autumn, when their leaves turn to bright red, will make their blue-green facades shine.

-Office name: Studio Vulkan Landschaftsarchitektur
+Landscape architects: Studio Vulkan Landschaftsarchitektur

 Location: Maagplatz & Naphtastrasse, Zurich, Switzerland